xtdb/xtdb/docs/internals.md

 As this can be a multi-master setup, it's likely to be more scalable and it's also a bit more forward looking design than the idealisation of an immutable log that has to be worked around.

+### Identifiers

+### Proposal A: Use external IDs

+It's up to the users to supply their own IDs, such as UUIDs.

+The advantage of this approach are:

+1) Users get to use their own (upstream) IDs, which is more sympathetic to the enterprise reality of multiple data-stores, and for when users are working with external data-sets that already come with IDs.

+2) External IDs are needed anyway, if data is to be sharded across nodes and needs to be reconciled in some way.

+3) No-need for temp IDs, thus simplicity of operation.

+4) It aligns with the intuitions of Crux being an 'unbundled' DB; the ID generation management is another piece that is unbundled, given over to the user's control.

+The downside is that external IDs will not be optimised for internal usage, i.e being numeric IDs to be used directly as part of Crux's indices.
+Therefore IDs may will to be mapped to/from accordingly when data goes in and out.

+This could be mitigated by using MD5s rather than numerical IDs internally (albeit at a higher cost), but a mapping will still to be made to reconstruct the external IDs when returning data.

+#### Proposal B: Use Crux IDs.

+Crux assigns and returns it's own IDs.

+The advantage of this approach is that the same constant IDs are used throughout all interactions with Crux, meaning there is no need for mapping or hashing, which may hamper performance, which may then elicit the need for a cache of sorts to mitigate.

+In this approach we would need to use the idea of temp-IDs to help users insert data for two reasons:

+1) Users can get a handle on the data they are inserting, for later use.

+2) We may insert data that refers to a part of itself; a temporary ID will be needed to join the data inside of the transaction together.

+### A vs B

+There are pros and cons of both approaches.
+It might be possible to offset the performance implications of A, and the current rationale is that we should prioritise superior design and user experience over prematurely worrying about performance.

+Allowing users to work with their own IDs is a desirable feature, helping users to import data and allowing them to not worry about managing multiple IDs across their systems and datasets.

+If we choose A first, we can always fall back to B.